Skip to main content

 Specify:

-• <user_name> — the name of the user with the producer role who has access to the topic;
+• <user_name> — the user name with the producer role that has access to the topic;